LiorAtari/devops-project/README.md

 - **`python-chart/`**: Contains the Helm chart with the kubernetes manifests for deploying the python-application on the cluster

-- **`.github/workflows/`**: Includes the GitHub Action used to build and tag Docker image for the python-app and pushes it to DockerHub.
+- **`.github/workflows/`**: Includes the GitHub Action used to build and tag the Docker image for the python-app and pushes it to DockerHub.
 The new image version is then written to the repo's Helm chart

 ## Prerequisites